Wind's Poem: Music

 The theme of nature is featured throughout the album.
 Elverum described the central theme of the album as wind.
 Specifically its "destruction-and-rebirth cycle", "wind as an example of the personality that exists in dark nature" and occurrence of wind sounding like whispering.
 Elverum explained the central idea of Wind's Poem:

 Elverum incorporates many different perspectives on the album.
 These include the "voice of...wind", himself and a combination of them.
 Wind is represented on the album as “River” The symbol/character of a stone is present in the album as well.
 The stone serves as an inverse to the wind.
 The stone is intended to represent "all tangible things.
 My face, this building, that mountain, that flower."

 Certain phrases are repeated throughout the album.
 The lyrics deal with "fundamental dualities."
 At times the lyrics are almost unintelligible due to the sound overwhelming them.
 Musically the album is reminiscent of his 2008 EP Black Wooden Ceiling Opening and dynamic in nature with Elverum describing it as "Quiet/loud/quiet/loud."
 He also noted how he "recorded two songs on the album that were loud the whole way through, but the other 10 songs are like synthetic goth-pop".

 The first song on the album, "Wind's Dark Poem", features a black metal style opening.
 The opening consists of blast beats, layered synths and distorted guitars.
 Elverum wished for the album to "start at 100 percent volume.
 All noise at once, and then back off into song a little."
 He described the lyrics as "a collection of images and ideas", "that came out of me at the very beginning of the writing of this album that were kind of the seeds that the rest of the songs came from."
 He sings in a speaking singing manner, akin to reading a poem.
 Elverum described the song as a "table of contents...a bunch of noise and ideas that are a preview for what's to come.
 Track 0, before track 1."

 "The epic lullaby", "Through The Trees" was an attempt with fellow musician Nick Krgovich to recreate "David Lynch sound-track synth music", specifically "Polish Poem" from Inland Empire.
 The hill mentioned in the song is a reference to a hill Elverum lived on and the experience of "watching the lives of people below and feeling different" living there gave him.
 The lyrics are more political than the other songs, with Elverum referencing the "land of dream", a metaphor for America.
 Krgovich sings alongside Elverum, however his voice is "high and distant"—intended to represent the wind.
 It was the first song to be recorded on February 14, 2008.
 It features multi-tracked vocals and bass drum.
-In an interview with Believer Magazine, Elverum commented on how due to the song's length it would be more fitting for final then the second track.
-His decision to place the song there was to demonstrate the album's challenging and unorthodox nature.
+In an interview with Believer Magazine, Elverum commented that, due to the song's length, it would be more fitting as the final track rather than the second.
+His decision to place the song there instead was to demonstrate the album's challenging and unorthodox nature.